Universal portfolios in continuous time: an approach in pathwise It\^o calculus: Portfolio strategies as self-financing trading strategies

 \begin{example} A \emph{constant rebalanced portfolio strategy} is a portfolio strategy that is constant in time.
 We will henceforth identify the strategy $\bm\pi$ with the constant value it takes in the $(d-1)$-dimensional standard simplex $\Delta$.
 A special case is the popular \emph{equal-weight strategy} $\bm\pi^{\text{eq}}=(1/d,\dots,1/d)$.
 The portfolio value process of a constant rebalanced portfolio strategy $\bm\pi\in\Delta$ is given by

 We will further analyze constant rebalanced portfolio strategies in Section~\ref{cb portfolio section}. \end{example}

 \begin{example}[CPPI] Constant Proportion Portfolio Insurance (CPPI) was first studied by Perold \cite{Perold}, Black and Jones \cite{BlackJones}, and Black and Perold \cite{BlackPerold}.
-It provides a strategy that yields superlinear participation in future asset returns while retaining a security guarantee on a part of the invested capital (\lq\lq the floor").
+It provides a strategy that yields superlinear participation in future asset returns while retaining a guarantee for part of the invested capital (\lq\lq the floor").
 It is typically analyzed in a two-asset market in which $S:=S^1$ is a risky asset and $B:=S^2$ is a money market account.
 That is, $ B_t=\exp(\int_0^tr_s\,ds)$, where $r:[0,\infty)\to\bR$ is measurable and satisfies $\int_0^t|r_s|\,ds<\infty$ for all $t>0$.
-In this situation, one is looking for a portfolio strategy $\bm\pi$ that satisfies the following two conditions: \begin{enumerate} \item The portfolio value $V^{\bm\pi}_t$ should never fall below the floor $\alpha B_t$, which one would have attained by investing the fraction $\alpha $ of the initial capital into the money market account right from the start. \item A leveraged multiple $m>0$ of the \lq\lq cushion", $C_t:=V^{\bm\pi}_t-\alpha B_t$, should be invested into the risky asset.
-That is, $\pi^1_t=mC_t/V^{\bm\pi}_t$, while the remaining fraction $\pi^2_t=1-\pi^1_t$ will be held in the money market account. \end{enumerate} It was shown in \cite{SchiedCPPI} that this problem can be solved in our present pathwise setting by first letting
+In this situation, one is looking for a self-financing trading strategy, or equivalently for a possibly leveraged weight process $\bm\pi$ with $\pi^1_t+\pi^2_t=1$, not necessarily taking values in $\Delta$, that satisfies the following two conditions: \begin{enumerate} \item The portfolio value $V^{\bm\pi}_t$ should never fall below the floor $\alpha B_t$, which one would have attained by investing the fraction $\alpha $ of the initial capital into the money market account right from the start. \item A leveraged multiple $m>0$ of the \lq\lq cushion", $C_t:=V^{\bm\pi}_t-\alpha B_t$, should be invested into the risky asset.
+That is, $\pi^1_t=mC_t/V^{\bm\pi}_t$, while the remaining fraction $\pi^2_t=1-\pi^1_t$ will be held in the money market account. \end{enumerate} For $m>1$, the money-market weight $\pi_t^2$ may be negative.
+It was shown in \cite{SchiedCPPI} that this problem can be solved in our present pathwise setting by first letting

 and then solving for $\bm\pi$ from the identity $V^{\bm\pi}_t=C_t+\alpha B_t$, the formula \eqref{Vpi eq} for $V^{\bm\pi}_t$, and the It\^o differential equation \eqref{DD SDE eq} satisfied by $V^{\bm\pi}_t$.
 A comparison with options-based portfolio insurance (OBPI) was conducted by Zagst and Kraus \cite{ZagstKraus}. \end{example}